Breastfeeding

 If these are troublesome and continued, contact your doctor

-Always ask your Pharmacist what is in a medicine and tell them you are breastfeeding.
+Always ask your pharmacist what is in a medicine and tell them you are breastfeeding.

-Commonly used Medications
+Commonly used medications

-Aches and pain - Analgesics
+Aches and pain - analgesics

 • Non-steroidal anti-inflammatory medicines (NSAIDs) like ibuprofen or diclofenac have low transfer to breast milk and are considered safe to use to relieve pain and inflammation.